 GST on Construction Material:

 Looking to construct your house?
 The GST rates would have negligible impact as there is slight increase of taxes in some cases while there is reduction in other.
 So there should be no significant impact on net taxes.

 GST on Cars/Two Wheelers:

 With GST, most cars would be taxed at lower rates.
 However the biggest beneficiaries would be expensive cars where the tax would reduce from 55% to 43%.
 In case of small cars the tax would come down from 30.2% to 29%.

 The GST rates have been fixed so that there is minimum impact on inflation.
-If implemented well this might turn out to be a BIG tax reform.
+Its implementation well this might turn out to be a BIG tax reform.